paullepoulpe/master-thesis/src/01_Abstract.md

 5. Evaluation
     - amount of stuff that compiles -> was broken, is fixed
-    - benchmarks with and wihtout certain optimizations -> was slow, is fast
+    - benchmarks with and without certain optimizations -> was slow, is fast

 6. Future Work
     - Lowering code to loop language -> mirror Introduction
-    - Debugging and tooling future for staged programs (if I have time, find people who did simliar things )
+    - Debugging and tooling future for staged programs (if I have time, find people who did similar things )

 7. Conclusion
     - abstract + first paragraph of intro